 But while the garage has become an extension of the family’s living space, cold temperatures and a drafty structure combine to make it less than habitable, causing a loss of square footage during the winter season.
 This problem, however, can be easily fixed with a simple garage heater.

-, the type of garage heater you get depends on what you use your garage for.
-“There are seversal recomended garage heaters but ultimately you should consider three different types of heaters before making a final decision, including forced air heaters, infrared heaters and electric heaters.”
+To determine the best garage heater for your home, you must first consider its use, and then choose from three different types of heaters before making a final decision, including forced air heaters, infrared heaters and electric heaters.

 Traditional forced air garage heaters deliver instant heat like a conventional furnace and are designed to solve any outdoor heating needs.
 A convection garage heater moves air past a heating element warming the air; then the hot air rises away from the heater.
 These garage heaters are best for enclosed spaces and are similar to a forced air heating system in a home.
 They are easy to use and install and are a great way to warm an entire garage.
-Some of the most common and widely used forced-air garage heaters include the Dayton series, a range of portable gas-fired forced air garage heaters.
-Many models in the Dayton line all include easy electronic ignition, a fuel shutoff device, and automatic overheat shutoff.
+Some of the most common and widely used forced-air garage heaters include a range of portable gas-fired forced air garage heaters, with some models providing easy electronic ignition, a fuel shutoff device, and automatic overheat shutoff.

 Forced-air garage heaters can be placed in a corner, near a gas line and an electrical outlet.
 How many BTUs (units of energy) you’d need depends on variables such as your garage size, climate zone and preferred temperature settings.
 However, a basic rule of thumb for forced-air garage heaters is 45,000 BTU to heat a two to two and a half car garage, and 60,000 BTUs for a three-car garage.